-A comparison of the ERA-Interim and wind multiplier- based assessment of 10-year return levels of wind speed to the estimates based on measurements for the test locations (Table 1, Fig. 6) revealed that for these locations and representing different kinds of terrain and elevations, the wind multiplier approach improved the local wind speed return level estimates remarkably ($R^2 =$

-- 10 0.66).
-There was a small bias in the estimates, the mean difference being -1.2 ms-1 and the RMSE error 4.09 ms-1.
-According to the comparison, the wind multiplier approach tends to underestimate the wind speed on station located at small Baltic Sea islands, i.e. according to the measurements there is less deceleration of wind speed on these island than predicted by the method (Fig. 6).
-This indicates that the method exaggerates the impact of change of surface roughness on wind speed in these rather specific conditions.
+A comparison of the ERA-Interim and wind-multiplier-based assessment of 10-year return levels of wind speed to the estimates based on measurements for the test locations (Table 1, Fig. 6) revealed that for these locations, and representing different kinds of terrain and elevations, the wind multiplier approach improved the local wind speed return level estimates remarkably ( $R^2 = 0.66$ ).
+There was a small bias in the estimates, the mean difference being $-1.2 \text{ m s}^{-1}$ and the RMSE $4.09 \,\mathrm{m \, s^{-1}}$ .
+According to the comparison, the wind multiplier approach tends to underestimate the wind speed on station located at small Baltic Sea islands - i.e., according to the measurements there is less deceleration of wind speed on these islands than predicted by the method (Fig. 6).
+This indicates that the method exaggerates the impact of change in surface roughness on wind speed in these rather specific conditions.
 As we are interested in inland and mainly forested landscape, this is not a crucial issue.
-However, further - 15 development of the method is needed in order to be able to simulate also the coastal and island conditions.
-The largest differences were found in the case of Station No. 9004, which is located at an elevation of 1004 m above sea level, i.e. almost at the highest point in Finland.
-The anemometer at this station is also located at the edge of a steep slope, thus leading to a high topographic multiplier value. - At the four Pyhätunturi -fell stations, the wind multiplier estimates were close to the measurement- based estimates with the exception of Station MM1.
-The estimate based on measurements made at MM1 (29.6 ms-1) was about 5 ms-1 higher than the return level estimate calculated for the telecom mast at the same height.
-The difference between MM1 and MM2 was about 3 ms-1.
-The return level estimates for Stations MM1, MM2 and MM3 were based on two years of measurements and led also to a high degree of uncertainty.
-For example, for Station MM1, the estimated 95% confidence levels were 23.1 ms-1...
-36.1 ms-1 - 1.
-The corresponding estimate of the telecom tower based on 19 years of measurements was more robust with 95% confidence levels, i.e., 21.5 ms-1...
-27.6 ms-1.
+However, further development of the method is needed in order to also be able to simulate the coastal and island conditions.
+The largest differences were found in the case of station no. 9004, which is located at an elevation of 1004 m a.s.l., i.e., almost at the highest point in Finland.
+The anemometer at this station is also located at the